-A visit to the remarkable Hamelin Pool stromatolites in Western Australia is a must when holidaying in the Shark Bay World Heritage Area.
-The Hamelin Pool stromatolites are oldest and largest living fossils on earth.
+A visit to the remarkable Hamelin Pool stromatolites in the Coral Coast is a must when holidaying in the Shark Bay World Heritage Area.
+The Hamelin Pool stromatolites are the oldest and largest living fossils on earth.
 Stromatolites are considered 'living fossils', part of the Earth's evolutionary history.

 How the Hamelin Pool Stromatolites Formed

-The oldest Stromatolites in the world are found in Western Australia, and date to 3.7 billion years old.
+The oldest Stromatolites in the world are found in Western Australia, and date back 3.5 billion years old.
 As such, the stromatolites provide a record of local environmental changes.
-Hamelin Pool in Western Australia is one of only four places on earth where living marine stromatolites exist and the location contains by far the biggest colony on earth.
+Hamelin Pool in Western Australia is one of only two places on earth where living marine stromatolites exist, and the location contains by far the biggest colony on earth.

 Stromatolites which are found up to a metre high are believed to grow at a maximum of 0.3mm per year - they are truly "living fossils".
 80% of the history of all life was stromatolites – for that time, stromatolites were king.